South Africa a Destination

 There is nothing quite like travelling in our own backyard, especially when South Africa a destination always guarantees diversity, charm and endless surprises.
 Which meant that spending a week with a group of dynamic, interesting and talented storytellers from around the world, whilst flying the flag for SA Tourism on the recent #MeetSouthAfrica road trip, had me reintroduced to the wonders on offer through their freshly inspired eyes.

-The itinerary we followed was one perfectly suited to first time visitors to the country, offering an overview of Cape Town, the Winelands, a stop in Elgin and a safari in the Western Cape.
+The itinerary we followed was one perfectly suited to first-time visitors to the country, offering an overview of Cape Town, the Winelands, a stop in Elgin and a safari in the Western Cape.
 All before we met up with the rest of the group in Durban for Tourism Indaba and the Travel Bloggers Conference.

 Here I share a few of the highlights of our time together, in photos.

-For me the journey began when the group gathered in Cape Town for introductions and that natural ease of conversation that always exists so readily when travellers meet.
+For me, the journey began when the group gathered in Cape Town for introductions and that natural ease of conversation that always exists so readily when travellers meet.
 We took free time walking around the V & A Waterfront, had lunch overlooking the marina and a ride through the city on the Hop On Hop Off Red Bus, always a good orientation.
 Destination – Table Mountain.
 As no trip to Cape Town is complete without a summit and walk about on this iconic landmark.

-We were treated to the most vibrant skies, light and sunset that kept us there until the call came for the last cable car down.
+We were treated to the most vibrant skies, light and sunset that kept us there until the call came from the last cable car down.
 Dinner was a mix of rich flavours, soulful voices and rhythmic drums as we embraced the African culture GOLD Restaurant and by the end of the evening, we were friends on an adventure.

 Cape of Good Hope